-Calories can hold a lot of energy, literally and figuratively!
+Calories can hold a lot of energy—literally and figuratively!

-For people with strained relationships with food and their body, the word 'calorie' may trigger a negatively visceral response.
+For people with strained relationships to food and their body, the word ‘calorie’ may trigger a negatively visceral response.
 For others, a calorie may mean nothing more than a unit of energy in their food and drinks.

 So, are calories good or bad?
 There are actually different types of calories.
 Knowing the difference and how to actually count them may help bust the calorie myth so many of us have come to know.

-Undoubtedly, the benefits of calories exist and may lead to improved health markers like reduced blood sugar and even weight loss.
+Undoubtedly, benefits of calories exist and may lead to improved health markers like reduced blood sugar and even weight loss.
 How so?

 Read on to discover the truths and myths of calorie counting.

 Quite literally, a calorie is the amount of energy needed to raise the temperature of water by one degree celsius.
 In other words, calories are units of energy within food and drinks as well as other non-food entities such as coal.

 While daily recommended calorie intake varies based on many factors, calories help quantify the amount of energy within nutrition.
 People can then take this information and make more informed, hopefully healthful decisions for their health.

 Along with consuming calories, humans also burn calories through many ways, the most well known being exercise.
 However, humans burn calories doing just about everything - from growing and repairing during sleep, to completing household chores, and everything in between.